 33 The Road Traffic Amendment (Alcohol Interlocks and Other Matters) Act 2015 s.
 9 cannot come into operation because the section it seeks to amend was deleted by the Road Traffic Legislation Amendment Act 2012 s.
 8.

-34 On the date as at which this compilation was prepared, the Public Health (Consequential Provisions) Act 2016 Pt.
-3 Div.
-1 and Pt.
+34 On the date as at which this compilation was prepared, the Public Health (Consequential Provisions) Act 2016 s.
+101 and Pt.
 5 Div.
 21 had not come into operation.
 They read as follows:

-Part 3 — Amendments to other Acts and repeals

-Division 1 — Amendments resulting from renaming of Health Act 1911

 101. Various references to “Health Act 1911” amended